suharshs/hackpack/README.md

 # hackpack
 ## Beautiful boilerplates to help start projects.

+hackpack is a simple boilerplate for tornado web server packaged with html5 boilerplate.

 ### To use this boilerplate:
 First, clone this repo.
     ```$ git clone https://github.com/suharshs/hackpack.git```